lemnkh/lab-yumyum/README.md

 # CSS | YUM-YUM responsive integration

+According to the provided designs, do the HTML/CSS integration.
+You should be mobile-first and responsive.

 ## Fonts

 - body type is [Lato](https://fonts.google.com/specimen/Lato) : you should include the font with Google Fonts with the following weights: normal, bold, black